ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 If enabled, Ray will use private IP addresses for communication between nodes.
 This should be omitted if your network interfaces use public IP addresses.

+If enabled, Ray CLI commands (e.g. ``ray up``) will have to be run from a machine that is part of the same VPC as the cluster.

+This option does not affect the existence of public IP addresses for the nodes, it only affects which IP addresses are used by Ray.
+The existence of public IP addresses is controlled by your cloud provider's configuration.

 * **Required:** No
 * **Importance:** Low
 * **Type:** Boolean